Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 ## The Role of Architecture

 Uncertainty often gets redirected to architects.

-A team presents two viable options and asks the architect to choose, not because the architect owns the outcome, but because nobody knows who does.
-Another team asks for "architecture approval" mainly to protect itself from objections that may appear after implementation.

-This can make architects influential, but it also turns architecture into a dependency and eventually a queue.

-Architects should not become the default owners of every uncertain decision.
-Their contribution is usually more valuable when they identify architecturally significant choices, expose wider consequences, establish principles and guardrails, facilitate cross-boundary discussions, create escalation paths, and preserve decision context.
+They should not become the default owners of every uncertain decision.
+Their contribution is more valuable when they identify architecturally significant choices, expose wider consequences, establish principles and guardrails, facilitate cross-boundary discussions, create escalation paths, and preserve decision context.

+Architecture is also shaped by product priorities, platform capabilities, mandatory controls, contractual commitments, and local delivery choices.

 The purpose of a strong architecture function is not to own every decision.
 It is to help the organization make consequential decisions with clearer authority, better context, and fewer hidden dependencies.